 Living in Barcelona is an increasingly popular option for expats.
-The quality of life in Barcelona is quite high.
-But this is not the only aspect attracting foreigners.
-Instead, the exceptional architecture, as designed by Antoni Gaudí, and the fast-paced life are among the factors that make living in Barcelona such a special experience.
-Living in Catalonia’s capital, also means experiencing the locals’ pride in their language and history - firsthand.
+A high quality of life, exceptional architecture, as designed by Antoni Gaudí, and the fast-paced life are among the factors that make living in Barcelona such a special experience.
+Living in Catalonia’s capital also means experiencing the locals’ pride in their language and history - firsthand.

 Expats who plan on living in Barcelona can choose between one of the city’s ten districts to settle down in.
 A local councilor is responsible for running the districts which each have a say when it comes to making decisions about the city’s infrastructure, for instance.
 Some districts were independent municipalities until they were integrated into Barcelona in the late 19th and early 20th century.
 The ten districts of the city of Barcelona are: